mhammell-laboratory/ezBAMQC/README.rst

 *NOTE:*

-* To install BAMQC on MAC OSX, user need to download and install Xcode >=4.2 beforehand.
 * To produce graphical outputs, R (and the corrplot R package) must be installed.
 * If the installation failed with error like: /usr/bin/ld: cannot find -lz, you may need to install a shared zlib library on your system.